How to Add Music to a PowerPoint

 Step 3: Pick the Type of the Audio File

 If you click on the little arrow beneath the speaker icon, PowerPoint will offer you several types of imports.
 Pick the one you want and click on it.
-The options are “Audio from File”, “Clip Art Audio”, and “Record Audio”.
-If you click right on the speaker icon, PowerPoint will choose the default option for you.
+The options are “Audio on My PC” and “Record Audio”.

-In this tutorial, we will concentrate on the “Audio from File” option.
+In this tutorial, we will concentrate on the “Audio on My PC” option.
 This is PowerPoint’s default setting, as well as the most frequently used option.

 Step 4: Choose the File